Contact us about gastric bypass surgery

 It’s important that you’re fully aware of the implications before committing to gastric bypass surgery, as it requires a change to the way you think about eating, drinking and exercise.

-It is important that you are fully aware of the implications before committing to gastric surgery as it requires a change to the way you think about food, eating and drinking, and exercise.
-Losing weight before surgery will help with your recovery, increase your rate of weight loss and help with the transition to a post-operative diet.
-Your surgeon will advise you if there’s anything you need to do to prepare for your operation or provide advice about weight loss prior to your surgery in order to shrink your liver and reduce fat in your abdomen.
+Losing weight before surgery will help with your recovery, increase your rate of post-operation weight loss and make the transition to a new diet easier.
+Your surgeon will advise you if there’s anything you need to do to prepare for your operation, including providing advice about losing weight in order to shrink your liver and reduce fat in your abdomen.

-The bypass operation usually takes between one and three hours and is performed with keyhole surgery under general anaesthetic.
-This means that the surgeon makes small cuts in your tummy, rather than one large cut and is guided by a special telescope with a camera.
+The gastric bypass operation usually takes between one and three hours and is performed with keyhole surgery under general anaesthetic.
+This means that your Consultant makes small cuts in your tummy, rather than one large cut.

-In terms of risks, there are general risks with all surgical and weight loss procedures, including wound infection, bleeding and normal risks of anaesthetic
+In terms of risks, there are general risks with all surgical and weight loss procedures including wound infection, bleeding and the normal risks of anaesthetic.

 The procedure requires a two night stay in hospital, and it may take you a week or two to recover from gastric bypass surgery.
 Recovery time varies from person to person, so it’s important to follow your surgeon's advice.

 In the two weeks after your gastric bypass you should stick to a liquid diet before easing yourself into more solid foods.
 While you’re recovering, you should avoid lifting heavy objects or driving.

 Try to be as mobile as you can to help you avoid blood clots forming.

 Following surgery, you’ll need to change your eating patterns and your diet.
 Eating smaller amounts, and chewing your food thoroughly should help with your weight loss.